Sentient-Network/addressimo/README.md

 **NOTE:** Upon first run, build_address_cache.py will run through the entire blockchain to load the address cache.
 This **will** take some time!
 In order for *Addressimo* to start resolving endpoints, you will need to wait until the initial load is complete to start-up the service.

+Addressimo can act as a pure **Store & Forward** server if config.store_and_forward_only is set to True.
+This will not required the whole bitcoin blockchain to be processed and does not require the Address Cache to be built.

 ##### Start Addressimo:

     supervisor start addressimo